 If you decide to visit Dunk Island, I highly recommend heading over to Mound Island, which sits just opposite the main beach.
 You'll need a kayak or boat to get over there.
 But if you do, you'll get a small taste of isolated island life.

 While there was once a bustling resort here, this has been abandoned since damage from cyclone Yassi in 2011.
-However there may be plans to rebuild it after it was recently purchased by tech billionaire's wife Annie CannonBrooks.
+However there may be plans to rebuild it after it was recently purchased by tech billionaire's wife Annie Cannonbrooks.

 If you'd like to stay the night, you can get a camping permit online to stay adjacent to the jetty on Dunk Island Spit.
 I recommend doing this before departing as I've noticed internet reception can get bad, especially on the far side of the island.